 The mean old hag walked away and I honestly was shocked by the conversation I just had with the FA.
 My seatmate, who I had barely spoken to looked over at me and said, your meal was tiny; I would still be hungry if I was you!
 We then proceeded to have a conversation about the rude Flight Attendant, and how she didn’t even try to offer a solution.
 Then the nice stranger reached into her purse, and pulled out an all-natural, gluten-free protein bar with 30 grams of Protein and offered it to me!
 What an awesome seatmate, I thought!
 And honestly the Quest Protein bar was Delicious!

 About 30 minutes later, the same FA came through the cabin and started offering dessert.
-The option today was an Ice cream Sunday with your choice of toppings: Caramel, Strawberries, Chocolate, and Nuts.
+The option today was an Ice cream Sundae with your choice of toppings: Caramel, Strawberries, Chocolate, and Nuts.
 I opted for Chocolates and Nuts.
-The response from the FA was: “I thought you’d opt for the Nuts” She then walked away and brought me my Sunday with Chocolate and a whopping 3 walnuts on top.
+The response from the FA was: “I thought you’d opt for the Nuts” S he then walked away and brought me my Sunday with Chocolate

-Shortly after desert, I fell asleep watching a movie on my tablet.
-The overhead movie was the same movie I had watch previously from IAH-SAN a week ago, and I had no desire to watch the movie again.
-Thankfully, for this 5 hour flight, I had brought plenty of entertainment options, including my tablet, my laptop, and my smart phone.
-For the plane had no power ports and did not offer individual TVs/In Flight Entertainment.
+Shortly after dessert, I fell asleep watching a movie on my tablet.
+The overhead movie was the same movie I had watched previously from IAH-SAN a week ago, and I had no desire to watch the movie again.
+Thankfully, for this 5 hour flight, I had brought plenty of entertainment options, including my tablet, my laptop, and my smartphone.
+For the united first class seats had no power ports and did not offer individual TVs/In Flight Entertainment.
 A pretty poor premium seat.

 About 2 hours before landing I woke up and got up to use the bathroom.
 While waiting for the bathroom I asked for a refill on my drinks, because both my Jim Bean on the Rocks and my Club soda had been cleared from my tray table.
 The older FA who I had not seen in the aisle at all, but was instead busy working the galley smiled and offered to prepare those for me while I was in the bathroom.
 After using the bathroom, I had noticed that the snack basket was sitting out in the galley.
 I helped myself to 2 100 calorie nut packs (I thought she told me earlier there were no more nuts on the plane?!?!), 2 mini cliff bars, and a bag of pop chips.
 Since my meal was so small, I thought to myself I better grab a few extra snacks for my next flight (HNL-GUM) for I would be sitting in coach.